cjungmann/bash_builtin/README.md

   -  **bash/variables.h** and **bash/variables.c** will help the
      developer understand access to script variables.

+  - **bash/examples/loadables/asortr.c** is an example of working with arrays, both regular and associative, particularly in function sort_index.

 - **/usr/include/bash** contains several header files that appear to be designed for custom **Bash** builtins.